Welcome to the Alpine Marmot Project

-Accommodation and food for field assistant are provided, and volunteers are paid a monthly allowance to cover their food and accommodation expenses (at the end of their stay).
+Accommodation and food for field assistant are provided.
 Since it takes times to acquire the necessary field skills, we only take field assistants who are prepared to stay for 2 months.

 How to Apply

-Places are available from the 15th of May to the 15h of July.
-If you are interested in a field assistant position, please contact Sylvia Pardonnet with an e-mail entitled “field assistant” sent to the following e-mail address: email@example.com with a letter explaining your motivations and a CV as attachments before December.
+Places are available from the 1st of June to the 31h of July.
+If you are interested in a field assistant position, please contact Mariona Ferrandiz with an e-mail entitled “field assistant” sent to the following e-mail address: email@example.com with a letter explaining your motivations and a CV as attachments.